squareblue/domage/README.md

 d$.create(...args).appendTo(document.body);
 ```

-> Notice the 'nested' array syntax above.
+> Notice the 'nested' arrays above.
 The outer array is the container for _all_
 > of the children for the current element, the inner arrays define the child elements
 > and/or text nodes _(inserting an HTML string is possible using a special prefix)_.